denorians/deno_actions_core/CONTRIBUTING.md

 Keep in mind that three flags are required:

-`deno test --allow-read --allow-write --allow-env`
+`deno test --allow-read --allow-write --allow-env --unstable`

 ### Style